Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 .

-It is further assumed that positive charge (Nph Qp) is uniformly distributed along the filament length Lh and moves along the filament with uniform axial velocity Vp.
-It is further assumed that negative charge (Nnh Qn) is uniformly distributed along the filament length Lh and moves in the opposite direction with uniform axial velocity Vn.
+It is further assumed that positive charge (Nph Qp) is uniformly distributed along the charge hose length Lh and moves along the charge filament with uniform axial velocity Vp.
+It is further assumed that negative charge (Nnh Qn) is uniformly distributed along the charge filament length Lh and moves in the opposite direction with uniform axial velocity Vn.
+Thus charge hose current Ih is uniform and is given by:

 Ih = (Qp Nph Vp + Qn Nnh Vn) / Lh

-Note that Qp and Qn have opposite signs and Vp and Vn have opposite signs so that the resulting currents add.
+Note that Qpand Qn have opposite signs and Vp and Vn have opposite signs so that the resulting currents add.
 The two charge filament ends are joined together to form a closed path.
 It is assumed that the positive and negative charge streams do not collide.

-For a charged particle the total amount of positive charge is not equal to the total amount of negative charge.
+The total amount of positive charge is not equal to the total amount of negative charge.
 The net charge:

 Qs = [(Qp Nph) + (Qn Nnh)]